davidmonteiro03/42-Cursus/README.md

-# 42cursus
+# 42 Common Core
-I joined <a href="https://github.com/davidmonteiro03/42cursus">42cursus</a> on October 2, 2023, from Piscine #7 of 42 Porto.
+I joined <a href="https://github.com/davidmonteiro03/42-common-core">42 Common Core</a> on October 2, 2023, from Piscine #7 of 42 Porto.

 ## Projects
 <div align="center">